rmacwhor/AutoSeeder/README.md

 - In most cases, the player's ID on smash.gg matches the player's ID on smashdata.gg.
 However, there are rare instances where these IDs do not match.
 As a result, autoseeder will be unable to find tournament results for this player when they actually exist.

+- While smashdata.gg can create tournament results for a player without a smash.gg account, autoseeder cannot find that data.
+Therefore, players without smash.gg accounts will never be seeded.
+(Generally, this is not a real issue, since players that aren't on smash.gg don't usually need to be seeded anyway...)